Zooming user interface: History

 In 2002, Pieter Muller extended the Oberon System with a zooming user interface and named it Active Object System (AOS).
 In 2005, due to copyright issues, it was renamed to Bluebottle, and in 2008, to A2.

 In 2005, Franklin Servan-Schreiber founded Zoomorama, based on work he did at the Sony Research Laboratories in the mid-1990s.
 The Zooming Browser for Collage of High Resolution Images was released in Alpha in October 2007.
 Zoomorama's browser is all Flash-based.
-In 2010, project development ended, but many examples are still available on the site.
+In 2010, project development ended, but many examples remain on the site.

 In 2006, Hillcrest Labs introduced the HoME television navigation system, the first graphical, zooming interface for television.

 In 2007, Microsoft's Live Labs released a zooming UI for web browsing called Microsoft Live Labs Deepfish for the Windows Mobile 5 platform.

 Apple's iPhone (premiered June 2007) uses a stylized form of ZUI, in which panning and zooming are performed through a touch user interface (TUI).
-A more fully realised ZUI is present in the iOS home screen (as of iOS 7), with zooming from the homescreen in to folders and finally in to apps.
-The photo app zooms out from a single photo to moments, to collections, to years, and similarly in the calendar app with day, month and year views.
+A more fully realized ZUI is present in the iOS home screen (as of iOS 7), with zooming from the home screen into folders and, finally, into apps.
+The photo app zooms out from a single photo to moments, collections, and years, and similarly, the calendar app zooms out from day, month, and year views.
 It is not a full ZUI implementation since these operations are applied to bounded spaces (such as web pages or photos) and have a limited range of zooming and panning.

 From 2008 to 2010, GNOME Shell used a zooming user interface for virtual workspaces management.
 This ZUI was eventually replaced by a different, scrolling-based design.

+Prezi, a web-based presentation tool built on a single zoomable canvas, launched in 2009.
+Rather than build slides, users place content on an open surface and define a sequence of frames that the software navigates by panning, zooming, and rotating during playback.
+It was the first ZUI to reach mainstream adoption, surpassing 50 million users by 2014.

+Stack Zooming, launched in 2010, was designed to navigate one-dimensional datasets such as time series by combining zooming and layering to keep the full dataset visible.
+In 2012, PolyZoom extended the Stack Zooming concept to two-dimensional spaces.

 In 2017, bigpictu.re offered an infinite (pan and zoom) notepad as a web application based on one of the first ZUI open-source libraries.

 In 2017, Zircle UI was released.
-It is an open source UI library that uses zoomable navigation and circular shapes.
+It is an open-source UI library that uses zoomable navigation and circular shapes.

-In 2022, the Miro collaboration platform, which uses a zooming user interface, reported 40 million users.
-It was released in 2011 as RealtimeBoard, eventually being rebranded to Miro in 2019.
+Types of zooming

+Zooming interfaces have implemented several types of zooming behaviors, including: